 But it’s not just metabolic rate that declines with age, DIT and PAL also gradually declines with age.
 All these changes are often associated with declines in energy intake too, with people having smaller appetites and eating less in older age.
 This can be a real issue for much older adults who may struggle to meet energy requirements despite the reductions.

 Yet for a middle-aged population these subtle declines in total energy expenditure (metabolic rate and physical activity), with the same energy intake (or possible increased intake), can significantly contribute to a propensity to gain weight or change adiposity ( aka the middle-aged spread).
 Appreciating you cannot simply eat like a 20-year-old anymore can be impactful to someone in middle age.

 There are other situations where metabolic rate may significantly change.
-For women there may be more pronounced acute changes in metabolic rate that occur because of the menopause, as the changes in oestrogen impact on energy expenditure (specifically mediated by brown adipose tissue) and contribute to reductions in metabolic rate.
+For women there may be more pronounced acute changes in metabolic rate that occur because of the menopause, as the changes in oestrogen impact on energy expenditure (specifically mediated by brown adipose tissue) and contribute to reductions in basal metabolic rate.
 Individuals with an under-active thyroid (hypothyroidism) will also have lower than expected metabolic rates, which can impact up to 10 percent of women over the age of 40.

 Obesity And Weight Loss